Kailyn Lowry Shows Off Post-Baby Body On Instagram [Photo]

 Less than one year before conceiving her third child, Kailyn Lowry underwent a mommy makeover in Miami from Dr. Michael Salzhauer, aka Dr. Miami, which involved liposuction, a tummy tuck, and a Brazilian butt lift.

-Because Kailyn Lowry has relied on her wallet to help her achieve a healthy frame in the past, many have wondered if the Teen Mom 2 star will ultimately chose to go back under the knife now that her third child has been born.
+Because Kailyn Lowry has relied on her wallet to help her achieve a healthy frame in the past, many have wondered if the Teen Mom 2 star will ultimately choose to go back under the knife now that her third child has been born.

 After Kailyn Lowry’s photo was shared, many of her fans and followers criticized her for failing to get her pre-baby body back in a healthy way.
-As they pointed out, the get skinny fast scams never work and she should instead try to lose weight the old fashioned way with diet and exercise.
+As they pointed out, the “get skinny fast” scams never work and she should instead try to lose weight the old-fashioned way with diet and exercise.

-Kailyn Lowry welcomed her third child on August 5 with her ex-boyfriend Chris Lopez and in the weeks since, they have been doing their best to co-parent the child.
-As fans may recall, Lowry began dating Lopez after her marriage to Javi Marroquin came to an end in May 2016.
+Kailyn Lowry welcomed her third child on August 5 with her ex-boyfriend Chris Lopez, and in the weeks since, they have been doing their best to co-parent the child.
+As fans may recall, Lowry began dating Lopez after her marriage to Javi Marroquin came to an end in May of 2016.

 To see more of Kailyn Lowry, her growing family, and her co-stars, including Chelsea Houska, Leah Messer, Briana DeJesus, and Jenelle Evans, tune into new episodes of Teen Mom 2 Season 8 every Monday night at 9 p.m. on MTV.